carmelo-garcia/carmelo-garcia/README.md

 ***About me***

 I am a Computer Engineering student at the University of A Coruña, pursuing a degree in Computer Science with a specialization in IT.
 I am particularly interested in security, continuously expanding my knowledge in both front-end and back-end development.
-Currently, I work as a software developer at a company that creates systems for carpentry, where I enjoy learning and building new, productive, innovative, and creative solutions.

 ***SKILLS***